AXDOOMER/chocolate-doom-plus/README.md

 These are the static limits of Doom plus: http://prboom-plus.sourceforge.net/doom-plus.features.html

 Doom v1.2 had lower static limits than later versions, because they were raised to accomodate Doom 2 which has bigger levels.
 Doom v1.2 compatibility is not the main objective though, it's only to make it easy to change the limits.
-Some changes are documented here, but may not be accurate: https://tcrf.net/Doom_(PC,_1993)/Revisional_Differences
+Some changes are documented here: https://tcrf.net/Doom_(PC,_1993)/Revisional_Differences

+## How to build it by yourself on Linux:

+1. Download the source code from the GitHub repository.
+2. Make sure all of this is installed: `gcc make automake libsdl1.2-dev libsdl-net1.2-dev libsdl-mixer1.2-dev python-imaging`
+3. Go into the extracted folder and execute `./autogen.sh`.
+Some new files will appear, you shouldn't have to type `./configure`.
+4. Then you can run `make`, which will build the binaries.
+5. To remove the debugging symbols from the binaries, you can use `strip src/chocolate-*`.